RiccardoParrino/html-css-train/angular-slides/basic-js/basic-js.md

 Main differences from a fuction: Capitalized name, this keyword, called with new

 ---
-# Object Section: How to Create an Object
+# Object in Javascript: How to Create an Object
 - Create it as a Object Literal
 - Call a pseudoclassical constructor with the `new` operator
 - Call Object.create method on a prototype object